ErenRazzLab/RazzLab/README.md

-# Razzify
+# Razzlab

-Welcome to **Razzify**, a peer‑to‑peer platform for “razzing” (raffling) collectible cards including NBA, NFL, Soccer and Pokémon cards.
+Welcome to **Razzlab**, a peer‑to‑peer platform for “razzing” (raffling) collectible cards including NBA, NFL, Soccer and Pokémon cards.
 This repository contains a ready‑to‑deploy Firebase web application written using plain HTML, Tailwind CSS and vanilla JavaScript.
-It showcases a fun, energetic design inspired by the Razzify brand and implements core functionality such as user authentication, listing and joining razzes, creating new razzes (for approved sellers), user profiles and fair draw execution using cryptographic randomness.
+It showcases a fun, energetic design inspired by the Razzlab brand and implements core functionality such as user authentication, listing and joining razzes, creating new razzes (for approved sellers), user profiles and fair draw execution using cryptographic randomness.

 ## Project structure

 ```
-razzify/
+razzlab/
 ├── firebase.json         # Firebase hosting configuration
 ├── firestore.rules       # Sample Firestore security rules
 ├── .firebaserc           # Placeholder Firebase project mapping